 Document Forms & Templates

-A Collection of Legal Documents to Sell a Business
+A Collection of Legal Documents for Selling a Business

 Here is a comprehensive, end-to-end collection of agreement templates, form letters, valuation spreadsheets, and checklists for the sale of a business.
 Feel free to download, modify, and use the files provided online or off-line.

 When selling your business, a clear Communications Plan is essential to avoid information to leak out in an uncontrolled and damaging fashion.
 Make use of this template to prepare a professional plan of communication about your business sale.Download View online

 An advisory and consulting contract outlines the scope of the work, payment schedules, and deadlines when hiring an independent consultant or advisor.
 This sample template includes a confidentiality clause, indemnification clause, insurance expectations, as well as other key provisions designed to get the job done and protect you and your business.Download View online

 Preparing for Sale

 This is a complete, well-balanced Business Broker Contract to list a business for sale.
 The agreement addresses interests of both parties to seal a win-win deal between a business owner and a business broker.
 Make use of the template provided to draft your own agreement.Download View online